 Absolutely!
-I do feel that the small amount of wine I use in this recipe adds great flavor, and it's fun to drink that same wine with the meal.
+The small amount of wine I use in this recipe adds great flavor, and it's fun to drink that same wine with the meal.

 A white wine substitute could be chicken stock or chicken broth.
-It won't taste the same, but it will add a richness to the sauce non the less.
+It won't taste the same, but it will add richness to the sauce.

 You can try the recipe the first time and always try a variation the next time you make it!

 - Fresh Basil - add a little garnish of fresh basil for a pop of color and flavor.